FlyingToasters3641/Toasty_Docs/docs/3. Strategy/2_Data_aquisition.md

 ## Endgame

 The Endgame tab has everything for the end of the match.
-This would include any addinal scoring during the end of the match, such as hanging.
+This would include any additional scoring during the end of the match, such as hanging.

 ## Evaluation/Submission